The analytic method of constructing local-in-time solutions of the incompressible Euler equations in Sobolev spaces: Proof of Theorem

-Then, $\phi_\varepsilon $ is analytic by properties of the heat kernel (see \cite{KP2}, for example), and so $Q$ is an analytic domain; recall~\eqref{def_an_domain}.
-Moreover, $Q$ can be described locally as a graph of an analytic function, which can be proven using an analytic version of the Implicit Function Theorem; see~\cite{KP1}, and $Q \to \Omega $ in $H^{r+2}$ as $\varepsilon \to 0$, by following the analysis of \cite[Section~6.3]{A}.
-We emphasize that the given Sobolev domain is denoted by $\Omega$, while the approximate analytic domain, for a given $\varepsilon$, is denoted by~$Q$. \\
+Then, $\phi_\varepsilon $ is analytic by properties of the heat kernel (see \cite{KP2}, for example), and so $ \Omega^\varepsilon $ is an analytic domain; recall~\eqref{def_an_domain}.
+Moreover, $ \Omega^\varepsilon $ can be described locally as a graph of an analytic function, which can be proven using an analytic version of the Implicit Function Theorem; see~\cite{KP1}, and $ \Omega^\varepsilon \to \Omega $ in $H^{r+2}$ as $\varepsilon \to 0$, by following the analysis of \cite[Section~6.3]{A}. \\